upenndigitalscholarship/printing-in-prisons/blog/ginerhelena.md

 <p>The writing in the articles poses questions regarding who the target audience was.
 “Disabled Public Offenders” was written factually, assessing pros and cons while explaining to prisoners that there might be barriers to entry into the program.
 “Vocational Rehabilitation” was written as a letter, mainly to convince prisoners to take initiative into joining the program. <p>
 <p>Taken as a whole, this poses a complicated message to incarcerated people with disabilities.
 Some may have been discouraged by “Disabled Public Offenders” concession of difficulties, whereas some may have been intimidated by the responsibility placed upon them in “Vocational Rehabilitation.”
 Some may have only read “Disabled Public Offenders” and missed the instruction for involvement mentioned once in “Vocational Rehabilitation.”<p>
 <p>Some may have not been able to read the articles.
 Whether these programs were advertised beyond the scope of newspapers is unknown.
 Since prisoners were obligated to pursue the services themselves, it seems that word regarding services could also have been acquired through self-sufficiency.
 If blind individuals, individuals with developmental disabilities, or those who were illiterate were notified was questionable, but it is nearly impossible that they could have been notified through a newspaper article in the <em>Eastern Echo</em>.<p>
+<p>---------------------------------</p>

+<p>The Eastern Echo provided indirect insight into the lives of prisoners with disabilities in Eastern State Penitentiary through the discussion of service programs.
+Therapy and vocational training were incredibly progressive programs to be given to inmates.
+However, the description in the Eastern Echo, services were something requiring self-advocacy and self-awareness.
+Whether this was accessible to inmates and whether the programs were successful is largely unknown.
+Yet, the contents of the Eastern Echo suggest a prison environment that is accessible to some individuals with disabilities.
+But the emphasis on self sufficiency, self-advocacy, and proof of the ability to "benefit" from these programs indicates that it was not accessible to all. </p>

+<h2>Works Cited </h2>
+<p><sup>[1]</sup>Ben-Moshe, L., Chapman, C., & Carey, A. C. (2014).
+Disability incarcerated: Imprisonment and disability in the United States and Canada.
+New York, NY: Palgrave Macmillan.</p>
+<p><sup>[2]</sup>Laberis, B. (2020).
+How does the US prison system handle people with disabilities?
+Retrieved from https://www.accessibility.com/blog/how-does-the-us-prison-system-handle-people-with-disabilities</p>
+<p><sup>[3]</sup>(N.d.).
+Retrieved from https://www.disabilityrightspa.org/wp-content/uploads/2018/04/ADA-2E-Inmste-Rights-ADA.pdf</p>
+<p><sup>[4]</sup>Vallas, R. (2024).
+Disabled behind bars.
+Retrieved from https://www.americanprogress.org/article/disabled-behind-bars/</p>